 Borrowers typically must be at least two years out of bankruptcy and at least three years out of foreclosure and have re-established good credit.

-For a multi-family investment, the actual or projected rental income must meet a self-sufficiency test, which means the mortgage payment cannot exceed 75% of the actual or projected rent less property taxes, mortgage insurance and property insurance.
+For a multi-family investment, the actual or projected rental income must meet a self-sufficiency test, which means the mortgage payment cannot exceed 75 percent of the actual or projected rent less property taxes, mortgage insurance and property insurance.
 The borrower must have three months mortgage payments in reserve after closing and this reserve cannot be from a gift.

 A typical on-line mortgage loan search engine will identify whether a lender is FHA-eligible.